athem135-source/PDBOT/CONTRIBUTING.md

 ## ⚠️ PROPRIETARY SOFTWARE NOTICE

-**PDBot is proprietary software owned by the Planning & Development Commission, Government of Pakistan.**
+**PDBot is proprietary software owned by Hassan Arif Afridi, developed for the Planning & Development Commission, Government of Pakistan.**

 This software is **NOT open source**.
-Contributions are restricted to authorized government personnel and approved contractors only.
+Contributions are restricted to authorized personnel and approved collaborators only.

 ### Licensing & Access

 For authorization requests or licensing inquiries, contact:
-- **Hassan Arif Afridi**
+- **Hassan Arif Afridi (Copyright Holder)**
 - **Email:** hassanarifafridi@gmail.com
-- **Organization:** Planning & Development Commission, Government of Pakistan
+- **Client:** Planning & Development Commission, Government of Pakistan

 ---